 A good sight and sound barrier can lessen nuisance complaints from neighbors and also serve as a good wind break.
 These barriers block the sounds of the chickens and block the sight of the chicken facilities.
 Out of sight, out of mind for neighbors.

 While chickens can tolerate some wind, strong winds can cause stress and discomfort for them.
 Strong winds can also blow away their food and water.
 Creating a good windbreak can go a long way to keeping your birds comfortable, especially if you live in an area with strong winds.
 A reliable windbreak also helps keep temperatures even in the winter months.
 All door openings should be facing on the side of the coop opposite the prevailing winds.

 A good windbreak can also help reduce wear and tear to the coop, particularly by storms.
 The best barrier should protect your flock and the coop from prevailing winds and promote proper ventilation during summer.

-You can create a windbreak from sheets of fabric, solid-board fencing, or closely spaced shrubs.
+You can create a sight, sound barrier, or windbreak from sheets of fabric, solid-board fencing, or closely spaced shrubs.

-Chickens need about 12 – 16 hours of daylight to remain productive.
+Chickens need 14 – 16 hours of light to remain productive.
 That said, the best location for your chicken coop and run should offer an outstanding balance of sun and shade.
 Various environments help ensure your birds have a perfect spot to live, depending on the season and weather.

-With a bit of shade, your birds may develop heat stroke due to the scorching heat of the summer.
+Without shade, your birds may develop heat stroke due to the scorching heat of the summer.
 On the other hand, too much shade can make it difficult for the pens to grow greens or the soil to dry out and create unhealthy conditions for the chickens.